chaitanyae21/PapersChatbot/README.md

 5. Add citation generation in various formats
 6. Enhance AI capabilities with more specialized knowledge about academic papers
 7. Add user authentication and personalized paper recommendations
+8. Expand MCP tools to support more advanced paper analysis features

 ## License